samsquire/assembly/README.md

  * an event represents the completion of some action or completion of an coroutine task state/step
  * an event can indicate IO completion or compute completion or coroutine state change

-I've written a toy JIT compiler and a number of parallel  lockfree runtimes for message passing: a phaser barrier inspired by bulk synchronous parallel, an LMAX Disruptor inspired ringbuffer, a single writer data mover and a parallel buffer manager (called atomic bcast).
-I have implemented a toy SQL database and am inspired by relational algebra and RocksDB.

 Each of these subprojects had a different performance profile.
  * atomic bcast gets 9-10 million requests per second with 15 threads with latency around 100 nanoseconds